Thank you for your interest in Medallion Press. Here are a few rules to follow when submitting a manuscript to us for consideration:

-Q. May I query by e-mail or mail?
+Q. May I query by mail or by phone?

 Q. Does Medallion Press buy novels on partials or proposals?